Articles

 If I Get Hurt On Someone's Property, Is Their Insurance Responsible for Any Injury?

 Typically, people in, or going to, commercial establishments are considered invitees.
 So, the law would seem to suggest that the business premises and should be safe and free from ice and snow, and that if the standard is safety from dangerous conditions, like ice, of which the owner ‘should have been aware’ then were would seem to be a duty to inspect to make sure there are no such conditions.
 Any seasoned personal injury lawyer Attorney Eric T. Kirk who handles slip and fall cases will tell you that can be a hard argument to win.
 The business owner will frequently claim they had no actual notice of the icy condition, and therefore had no opportunity to cure it, an argument that is successful in a surprising number of cases.
-Maryland premises liability cases are challenging.
+Baltimore premises liability cases are challenging.
 Because of the hurdles involved, some lawyers choose not to handle these types of cases.

 My preference on any premises injury case is to hold a case evaluation and strategy conference with the prospective client as quickly as possible after the accident.
 Timing is often vital.
 Feel free to contact me today.
 410 591 2835.